Levitation and dynamics of bodies in supersaturated fluids: Mathematical model

 Figure~\ref{Figure6}(a) shows the dimensionless vertical dancing frequency, $T f$, using the discrete bubble model as a function of the number of bubbles, all placed at the vertices of a regular polyhedron, all with $(\M,\beta,\Lambda)=(1.015,0.17,0.0016)$.
 To isolate the role of bubble position we adjust the maximum bubble size $a_p/A = (3 B_s/(4 \pi \rho g N))^{1/3}$ so that each body achieves the same maximal surface buoyancy ($\beta$) if all bubbles are at their maximal (pinch-off) size.
 The frequency increases with $N$, as bodies with a greater number of bubbles can begin their descent while still maintaining partial surface coverage, and less bubble growth is needed before the body becomes positively buoyant again.

 To further explore body rotations, Fig.~\ref{Figure6}(b) shows the mean body rotation rate as a function of the growth rate, $\Lambda$, using both the discrete bubble model (shown as symbols) and the continuum model (as a solid curve).
 With increasing $\Lambda$ the body spends more time at the surface, and experiences opportunities to rotate more frequently, if not more rapidly.
 The growth is approximately logarithmic in $\Lambda$, and for small $\Lambda$ there is close agreement between the discrete and continuum models.
-The discontinuity in the discrete model is due to the onset of premature bubble detachment at large bubble growth rates (see Movie S7).
+The discontinuity in the discrete model is due to the onset of premature bubble detachment at large bubble growth rates (see Movie S7). \tcb{For sufficiently large growth rates ($\Lambda>0.08$) the bubbles grow from their initial size $a_0$ to the pinch-off size $a_p$ on a shorter timescale than the body's excursion time.
+Consequently, most, if not all, bubbles are removed near the time that the body reaches the surface, nearly eliminating the torques on the body through pinch-off alone and thus dampening rotations.}

-Figure~\ref{Figure6}(c) shows the mean rotation rate as a function of $\beta$ for a selection of growth rates, $\Lambda$, using the discrete bubble model, while Fig.~\ref{Figure6}(d) shows the same using the continuum model.
+Figure~\ref{Figure6}(c) shows the mean rotation rate instead as a function of $\beta$ for a selection of growth rates, $\Lambda$, using the discrete bubble model, while Fig.~\ref{Figure6}(d) shows the same using the continuum model.
 Generally, larger values of $\beta$ are associated with larger torques, and thus faster body spinning.
 The discrete model shows again the importance of premature bubble pinch-off and departure at large bubble growth rates.
 For $\Lambda=0.016$, if $\beta$ is small, it is common for most of the bubbles to pinch off before the body traverses the full length of the container.
 For large $\beta$, the body emerges completely out of the fluid in a dramatic jump, and all bubbles are removed leaving none to generate a torque.